Rahel-A/gvm_lights/README.md

 $ APP_HOST="0.0.0.0" APP_PORT="8631" cargo run --manifest-path=cli/Cargo.toml -- -i
 ```
 ### The Python client
-Note that the purpose of this client is to serve as a intermediary between Rust and Home Assistant so it isn't as fully featured as the Rust client.
+Note that the purpose of this client is to serve as a intermediary between Rust and Home Assistant so it isn't as fully featured as the Rust client yet.
-Make sure to take a look at [test.py](cli_py/tests/test.py) for an example script to running the client.
+Make sure to take a look at [test.py](gvm_lights_lib/tests/test.py) for an example script of running the client.
 #### Requirements
 * Python 3.10 or higher

 #### Building and running the Python client
 ```
-$ cd cli_py
+$ cd gvm_lights_lib
-$ python -m venv .env
+$ python3 -m venv .env
 $ source .env/bin/activate
 $ maturin develop
 $ APP_HOST="10.139.21.199" python3 ./tests/test.py